Dawnabelle/Galactic-Slide/README.md

 ### Specs

+The application will take in a person's date of birth.
+* Input: Birth Date: Year/Month/Day
+* Output: Birth Date: "1981", "11", "14"

+The application will determine the user’s life expectancy, by asking for users life expectancy.
+* Input: ["What is the average life expectancy of someone of your demographic?"]
+"85"
+* Output: "85"

+The application will take a person's date of birth and compare it to the current day, determining difference in seconds.
+* Input: Birth Date: "1981", "11", "14"
+* Output: Today you are x seconds old

+The application will take the users expected life expectancy and return it in seconds.
+* Input: "85"
+* Output: x seconds

-Take a person’s age in years and convert it into seconds.
+The application will take a person's age and return it in Mercury years.

-Take two dates and determine the difference, in seconds, between the two.
+* Input: 36 earth years

-Return the age of a human in Mercury years.
-(A Mercury year is .24 Earth years.)
+* Output: You would be (A Mercury year is .24 Earth years.) on Mercury

+The application will take a person's age and return it in Venus years.
+* Input: 36 earth years
-Return the age of a human in Venus years.
-(A Venus year is .62 Earth years.)
+* Output: You would be (A Venus year is .62 Earth years.) on Venus

+The application will take a person's age and return it in Mars years.
+* Input: 36 earth years
-Return the age of a human in Mars years.
-(A Mars year is 1.88 Earth years.)
+* Output: You would be (A Mars year is 1.88 Earth years.) on Mars

+The application will take a person's age and return it in Jupiter years.
+* Input: 36 earth years
-Return the age of a human in Jupiter years.
-(A Jupiter year is 11.86 Earth years.)
+* Output: You would be (A Jupiter year is 11.86 Earth years.) on Jupiter

-Determine how many years a user has left to live on each planet. :skull:
+The application will determine how many years a user has left to live on each planet, depending on their input life expectancy. :skull:

-The application will calculate the user’s life expectancy.
-User inputs the average life expectancy for their demographic.

-If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.
+* Input: "85"
+* Output: You have x years to live on Venus

+The application will determine how many years a user has lived past their life expectancy on each planet, depending on their input life expectancy. :skull:
+* Input: "85"
+* Output: You have lived x years past your life expectancy on Jupiter

 ## Setup/Installation Requirements

+_Clone files from this repository.
+Run npm install._

 ## Known Bugs